Genesis 1 — Page one of everything, and it starts with a voice

 So God created the great sea creatures and every living thing that moves in the water, according to their kinds, and every winged bird according to its kind.
 And God saw that it was good.

-God them, saying, "Be fruitful and multiply and fill the waters in the seas, and let birds multiply on the earth."
+God blessed them, saying, "Be fruitful and multiply and fill the waters in the seas, and let birds multiply on the earth."

 Evening came, then morning — the fifth day.